Stuycs-K/project03-final-jialan/PROPOSAL.md

 # Intended usage:

-Type in your choice and wait for a response or until the timer runs out.
+Type in your choice and wait for a response from opponent.
-The results will return in the terminal and the points will be stored in one of the corners.
+The results will return in the terminal and the points will be stored in files.
-Exit the game with exit and other features by typing in the command.

 # Technical Details: